Abstract

 4.1.
 Experimental setup

 The structure (Fig. 3(a)) used in this study is a one by one bay three-story truss structure.
 It is composed of angle steel bolted together in the four vertices of each level and the dimension is 400 by 400 by 900 (in mm).
-To facilitate the management of the date files and damage scenarios, all the 16 vertices of the structure are marked as i-j from the top to the bottom, where i and j are the level number and the vertices of each level, respectively.
+To facilitate the management of the date files and damage scenarios, all the 16 vertices of the structure are marked as from the top to the bottom, where and are the level number and the vertices of each level, respectively.
 Each bolted point off-table is installed an acceleration sensor (Fig. 3(b)) to collect its vibrational time-series signal and total of 12 channel signals are acquired in every running.
 During the study, ES-15 hydraulic shaking table (Fig. 4) output a sine wave of 3 mm amplitude and 12 Hz frequency is employed in the experiment to excite the truss structure.

 Fig. 3Three-story truss structure: a) overall view, b) details of the sensor installation